 Anger, miscommunication and grief often drive the desire to sue a medical professional or institution when someone you love is not getting better, or whose condition deteriorates, or the person dies.
-Misdiagnosis is often cited in medical malpractice claims, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
-An experienced Medical Malpractice Lawyer is your best option to evaluate if your claim qualifies.
+Misdiagnosis is often cited in medical malpractice negligence, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
+An experienced Medical Malpractice law firm is your best option to evaluate if your claim qualifies.

 Proving Medical Malpractice

-A misdiagnosis is not always a medical malpractice issue and is not automatically proof of negligence.
+A misdiagnosis is not always a medical malpractice issue and is not automatically proof of negligence and poor standard of care.
 Many highly qualified physicians can and do make diagnostic errors even when exercising reasonable care.

 - Duty of care – i.e. a doctor-patient relationship.